chjj/bthreads/README.md

   be transferred.
 - `options.workerData` probably has a limited size depending on platform (the maximum size of an environment variable).
-- SharedArrayBuffer does not work, and will throw an error if sent.
+- `SharedArrayBuffer` does not work and will throw an error if sent.

 Caveats for the browser backend:

 - `options.workerData` possibly has a limited size depending on the browser (the maximum size of `options.name`).
-- `options.eval` will create an object URL if possible and execute a new worker from it.
+- `options.eval` will create a data URI and execute a new worker from it.
 When using a bundler, note that the bundler will _not_ be able to compile the eval'd code.
-This means that `import` and `require` will not be available.
+This means that `require` will have limited usability (restricted to only core browserify modules and `bthreads` itself).
-- Furthermore, `options.eval` requires that `blob:` and `data:` be set for the [worker-src] [Content-Security-Policy].
+- Furthermore, `options.eval` requires that `data:` be set for the [worker-src] [Content-Security-Policy].
 See [content-security-policy.com] for a guide.

 Finally, caveats for the `worker_threads` backend: